syncfusion-content/blazor-docs/blazor/appbar/position.md

 ### Bottom AppBar

-This position can be set to the AppBar by setting `AppBarPosition.Bottom` to the property `Position`.
+This position can be set to the AppBar by setting `AppBarPosition.Bottom` to the property [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_Position).
 Bottom Appbar positions the Appbar at the bottom of the content.

 ```cshtml
 @using Syncfusion.Blazor.Navigations